They say that you can’t step in the same river twice.

-As my nervous fingers struck the strings, they reverberated with a frigid hollowness that frightened me at first, their hateful whisper stabbing like an ice pick: “How could you dare to stand in the shoes of someone who made the guitar sing with such vibrant life?
-I almost swept it off the stand to fall into pieces on the cold and drab wooden floor.
+As my nervous fingers struck the strings, they reverberated with a frigid hollowness that frightened me at first, their hateful whisper stabbing like an ice pick: “How could you dare to stand in his shoes?”
+Shame made a motion to sweep the instrument off the stand to fall into pieces on the cold and drab wooden floor.
 “YAAA – “ but I was interrupted by the electronic beat.
 As it quickened gradually, it slowed my hand to a stop.
-It instinctively felt wrong to just let it hang out in space, like a sentence cut off by indecision before its end, never to amount to anything.
+It instinctively felt wrong to just let the beat hang out in space, like a sentence cut off by indecision before its end, never to amount to anything.
 It was all his idea, so what greater affront to his legacy could I make than to let it follow him to the grave?

 I didn’t believe it yet in my heart.
 But in my head, I was beginning to see that it’s right.
 You can’t step in the same river twice.
 But you can carve the path where the river flows.
 And by so doing, although you will never change the past, you will change how the past changes your present and your future.

 Chapter 2: Shine

 My eyes were not yet ready to wake up.
 Yet they unconsciously fluttered open.
 My eyelids saw before my brain even knew why.
 The irresistible enticement of the first glimpse of the sunlight.
 And suddenly, everything felt normal for the time being.

-I got myself ready for the day like any other day.
-Then I strolled downstairs and opened the front door wide, to see the sun cast a ray of hope down a face scarred by canyons carved by a river of tears.
+I strolled downstairs and opened the front door wide, to see the sun cast a ray of hope down a face scarred by canyons carved by a river of tears.
 It was so early in the morning that I would not have seen the way down the sidewalk from my doorstep if today had been any other day.
 But walking down to the mailbox sitting under the watch of the firmly rooted oak tree that had offered me strength as long as I’d been alive, felt as easy as standing in place.

-I had never appreciated the beauty of the world around me so much before.
-But after having tasted grief and despair, even the most mundane of sights that I had known since I was a child were little victories that shone brightly in defiance against the darkness.
+I had never appreciated the latent beauty of the world in plain sight around me so much before.
+But after having tasted grief and despair, even sights pounded into mundanity by lifelong presence were little victories that shone brightly in defiance against the darkness.
 Each second I survived to carry on was its own miracle.

 Soon, the little victories grew so numerous that they all blended together.
 I forgot them all individually, and neglected the passage of time.
 I wished this miracle could have lasted forever.
 For even while I traveled through my innermost darkness, for a moment, I had found my way back to light.